ernraff/DiningConciergeChatbot/README.md

 # Dining Concierge Chatbot

+Course project for Cloud Computing at NYU

-Implement a serverless, microservice-driven web application.
-Build a Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences that you provide the chatbot with through conversation.
+Implemented a serverless, microservice-driven Dining Concierge chatbot that sends you restaurant suggestions given a set of preferences provided to the chatbot through conversation.

 Technologies used:  Amazon Lex, AWS Lambda, AWS SQS, AWS SES